 When you think of anxiety, you may associate it with stress.
 While both are mental responses that can be triggered by external stimuli, they are key differences.
 Stress is characterized by physical ailments, irritability, anger, and fatigue.
 As we’ve learned, it’s caused when too much cortisol is produced in our bodies.

-Anxiety is characterized by persistent worrying and overthinking that doesn’t go away even if the external stimuli is no longer present.
+Anxiety is characterized by persistent worrying and overthinking that doesn’t go away even if the external stimulus is no longer present.
 It can cause symptoms similar to the symptoms of stress, such as difficulty sleeping, irritability, and tension.
 It can also have an effect on your focus and cognitive abilities.

 Luckily, meditation’s benefits can help relieve anxiety as well as stress!
 Whether you’re an overthinker, worrier, or experience anxiety about new situations or events, meditation is a great way to help relieve anxiety, rebalance your mind, and focus on what you love.